Calamitous/bouken/README.md

 To play, type:
     ruby story_runner.rb

-The story_runner.rb will, by default, load up story_data.rb, which contains the structure of the game.
+The story_runner.rb will load up story_data.rb by default.
+This file should contain the structure of the game.

 In order to write your own game, simply create your own story_data.rb.
 It doesn't matter what code is in story_data.rb, or how it's built, as long as it produces